 The Junior Department strives to create the optimal environment for each child to progress to their full potential.
-We aim to develop an essential grounding in Mathematics, Literacy and Life Skills and to encourage independence through cookery, sports and cultural activities.
+We aim to develop an essential grounding in Mathematics, Literacy and Life Skills and to encourage independence through cookery, computers, sports, arts and crafts, physical education, music and cultural activities.
 Our goal is to enrich each child’s self-image and to foster a love of learning within an environment of acceptance, respect, honesty, compassion, understanding, and fun.

 HOW TO ACHIEVE OUR MISSION STATEMENT

 Our multidisciplinary approach ensures that each child is set up for success.
-Our teaching methods are specifically aligned to the needs and abilities of each child.
-Individual Development Plans (IDPs) are set up for each child, with the help of the parent and our dedicated team of educators and therapists.
-We revisit the IDPs twice yearly to ensure that the ever-changing needs of each child are met and to ensure optimal academic, emotional, social, and personal growth.
+Our teaching methods are specifically aligned to the needs and abilities of each pupil.
+Individual Development Plans (IDPs) are set up for every pupil, with input from the parent, our dedicated team of educators, therapists and the principal.
+The IDP goals are set within the parameters of the Differentiated CAPS curriculum (DCAPS) as well as PIVATS Assessment.
+We revisit the IDPs twice yearly to ensure that the ever-changing needs of each individual are met, and to ensure optimal academic, emotional, social, and personal growth per child.
 Our dedicated therapists spend time with our children in both Speech and Gross Motor groups.
-We pride ourselves on our collaborative approach as it allows us to have an holistic impact on each child who enters our classrooms.
+We pride ourselves on our collaborative approach as it allows us to have a holistic impact on each child who enters our classroom/s.

 AUGMENTING DEVELOPMENT WITH SA SIGN LANGUAGE